jadf9010/SSH-key-connecting-bitbucket/README.md

 3- Now, in Bitbucket Server, go to the Settings tab for the project or repository.
 Click Access keys and then Add key.
 4- Paste the key into the text box and click Add key.
-5- Now go back to your command line and follow the next steps:
 ```
+Now go back to your command line and follow the next steps:

 Add the private key to that system.
 For Bitbucket in MacOs:
   -
   Open the Terminal:
 > ssh-add -K ~/.ssh/id_rsa

+DONE.
+-
+You can now open source tree and clone a branch.

 Troubleshooting
   -